 It took many years for the industry to catch up with us, and now, for most it is a norm.
 That said, it is a question that should be asked of any rooflight manufacturer from the outset.

-As a skylight design and manufacture company who work with some of the world’s best architects every day, we noticed that specifications for public buildings required a more robust specification to ensure safety always.
+As a skylight design and manufacture company who work with some of the world’s best architects every day, we noticed that rooflight specifications for public buildings required a more robust specification to ensure safety always.
+This led us to implement laminated glass within all our flat roof skylights as standard.

 The most useful specification of glass for an inner pane in that environment is a laminated pane.
 Put simply, this consists of two panes stuck together with an interlayer which means that, should anything shatter the pane, it stays in the same position with zero chance of damage to human or property below.